-With every ounce of authority he puffed, and pressed me back toward the barricade.
+With every ounce of authority he pressed me back toward the barricade.
 “You heard the man.
 We’ve got it under control,” he said.
 “When we need a cheerleader and fireworks we’ll let you know.”

 “Hello, Glimmer Girl.
 I’m sorry it had to be this way,” he said.
 “On the off-chance I was wrong about your identity I decided to leave your family alone.
 Given your current stature this seemed far more appropriate.”

-Light radiated as I pulled from the ground.
-“I think you’ve got the wrong person, friend.”
+Light radiated as I pushed from the ground.
+“You’ve got the wrong person, friend.”

-He sneered over the gathering; police, commuters, everyone.
-“Nobody interfere!
-My business is with ‘Glimmer Girl’ and nobody else!
+Dr. Vortex sneered.
+He stretched his arms to address police, commuters, everyone.
+“My business is with ‘Glimmer Girl’ and nobody else!
 Leave us, or face consequences you’ve never dreamed!”

-I lifted my hands, slowly.
+I steeled myself and inhaled.
 “Okay, Fellows.
 I’m here.
 Let’s talk.”

-His lips curled.
+His lip curled.
 “Real names are somewhat vulgar at this point.
 If this is the game you want to play, then ‘Dr. Vortex’ is the title I prefer.
 It may be gauche, but that’s typical for the subculture.”

 Dr. Vortex turned up his nose.
-“That depends entirely on you, Mr. Cade.
+“That depends on you, Mr. Cade.
 Lend me your power and I’ll leave well enough alone.”

 “I have no objections to doing this the hard way,” Dr. Vortex said.

-My jaw wound tight.
-“One way or another you’re going down!”
+“One way or another, you’re going down!”

 To be continued…